ahmedsa1eh/ahmedsa1eh/README.md

-I'm a software developer who is passionate about creating technology to elevate people .
-Some technologies I enjoy working with include Javascript, Reactjs , Bootstrap .
+I am a self-taught web developer with an eagerness to learn and grow.
+I have a strong foundation in HTML, CSS, and the basics of JavaScript.
+I am passionate about creating beautiful, functional websites and applications that are intuitive and user-friendly.
+I am constantly striving to stay up-to-date with the latest technologies and trends in web development.
+My goal is to become an expert web developer, so I can create innovative solutions that meet the needs of my clients.

-- 💬 Ask me about **JavaScript and Frontend**
+- 💬 Ask me about **JavaScript, HTML, CSS and Frontend**